“Sono un Italiano, un Italiano vero”

 Another UNESCO Heritage Site that you shouldn’t leave the country without visiting.
 Pollino Global Geopark is the most significant natural park in Italy.
 It has a sublime infrastructure with newly-maintained roads for an easy walking experience.

-There are also several massive mountains between the Ionian and Tyrrhenian seas.
-Not only that, but the park also features different kinds and breeds of animals that roam around freely.
+Several massive mountains lie between the Ionian and Tyrrhenian seas.
+The park also features different kinds of animal breeds that roam freely.
 It’s the authentic meaning of being one with nature.

 11- Cycle Through Tuscan Hill Towns – Tuscany